Nicole Scherzinger: 2010–2012: The X Factor and Killer Love

 Her debut album, Killer Love, was released on March 21, 2011, in the United Kingdom.
 On the UK Albums Chart the album debuted and peaked at number eight and by November it sold over 140,000 copies.
 The album's second single, "Don't Hold Your Breath" became Scherzinger's first number-one single as a solo artist in the UK Singles Chart and its third single "Right There" reached number three.
 "Right There" was remixed to feature 50 Cent and peaked at number thirty-nine, remaining her highest-charting single on the Billboard Hot 100 as a lead artist.
 It was released as the lead single for the US version of Killer Love, however after a number of delays, the release was never materialized.

 Initially hired to co-host with Steve Jones the first season of the USA show of The X Factor, Scherzinger's eventual replacement of former judge of The X Factor UK, Cheryl Cole amidst the audition stages as a judge caused controversy.
 She later received backlash and death threats after sending the result to deadlock in the quarter-final, which resulted in Rachel Crow's elimination.
 She mentored the Over 30s; her final contestant, Josh Krajcik, was named the runner-up of the season.
 In December 2011, as part of the 25th anniversary of The Phantom of the Opera, Scherzinger performed the song of the same name at the Royal Variety Performance.
 Meanwhile, Killer Love was re-released with four additional songs, including the fifth and final single, "Try with Me".
 Scherzinger left The X Factor USA after the conclusion of the first season.
-She was replaced by Demi Lovato for the second season of The X Factor USA.
+She was replaced by Britney Spears for the second season of The X Factor USA.

 In February 2012, she embarked on her first headlining tour in the United Kingdom, and later briefly appeared in Barry Sonnenfeld's Men in Black 3.
 On June 15, 2012, she was confirmed as the fourth judge for the ninth series of The X Factor UK to replace Kelly Rowland for a reported salary of $1.17 million.
 Scherzinger mentored the Boys category and selected James Arthur, Rylan Clark-Neal, and Jahmene Douglas to compete in the live shows.
 Scherzinger made history and a hugely successful judge on the UK show by becoming the only judge to have all three of her contestants in the quarter-final and the second judge to have her remaining two remaining contestants as the final two, with Arthur eventually winning the series.
 Scherzinger sang "Don't Cry for Me Argentina" at the Andrew Lloyd Webber: 40 Musical Years tribute show.